ronkok/Temml/docs/administration.md

 **Latin Modern** is a clone of Computer Modern and so is very home-like for readers accustomed to LaTeX documents.
 Rendering is excellent except that some line thicknesses may be too thin for some screens.
 This option also needs that additional 12kb `Temml.woff2` file in order to support `\mathscr{…}`.

 **Asana**, **STIX TWO**, and **XITS** can be served without the `Temml.woff2` file.

-XITS is my current favorite of all the math fonts.
-I think it does the best job at matching radical sizes to (sub|super)scripts.
-I wish it had better looking parentheses.

 Several other math fonts exist and you can try them out at Frédéric Wang’s [Mathematical OpenType Fonts][].